prisma/specs/schema/Readme.md

 ##### Explicit Many-to-Many (M:N) Relationships

 > ⚠ This is not implemented yet.
-See [tracking issue](https://github.com/prisma/prisma2/issues/816)
+See [tracking issue](https://github.com/prisma/prisma2/issues/816) and a [related discussion](https://github.com/prisma/specs/issues/264).

 Many-to-many relationships are simply 2 one-to-many relationships.